philippemerle/tosca-implementation-landscape/README.md

 ![A journey with TOSCA](A%20journey%20with%20TOSCA.png)

 The next step was to select a set of criteria to characterize each TOSCA implementation.
-This set must be smallest to simplify the reading of this study but enough large to provide pertinent information to TOSCA users (you).
+This set should be smallest to ease the reading of this study but enough large to provide pertinent information to TOSCA users (you).
 The currently selected six criteria are the following:
 * **Activity**: This is the level of activities of a TOSCA implementation.
 The two only levels are:
   * **Active**: By default, all TOSCA implementations are tagged as active and are represented by green maps.
-  * **Inactive**: An implementation is tagged as inactive and are represented by a red map if it was retired, completed, or had no commits since several years. **CELAR**, **DICE** and **SeaClouds** EU projects are completed since several years ago. **AriaTosca** orchestrator was retired on 2018.
-There are no commits on **c-Eclipse** and **DICER** since 2015 and 2018 respectively.
+  * **Inactive**: An implementation is tagged as inactive and is represented by a red map if it was retired, completed, or had no commits since several years. **CELAR**, **DICE** and **SeaClouds** EU projects are completed since several years ago. **AriaTosca** orchestrator was retired on 2018.
+There are no commits on **c-Eclipse** and **DICER** since 2015 and 2018, respectively.
 * **TOSCA**: These are the TOSCA profile(s), i.e., `tosca_definitions_version` keyname, supported by the TOSCA implementation.
 For some implementations, this information was not found, so it is unknown.
 This is the case for **c-Eclipse**, **Cisco NSO**, **CPLANE.ai**, **EntrepriseWeb**, and **Itential** products.
 Some products added their proprietary profiles such as **Alien4Cloud** and **Unfurl**.
 Let's note that **Cloudify** only supports its own profiles.
 * **Target**: This is the target environment(s) where deployments can be done with the TOSCA implementation.
 * **Usage**: This determinates how the end-user interacts with the TOSCA implementation, via a